jonesmartins/vapyrwave/README.md

 ### Installation

  - Clone or download the file.
- - Install Pyperclip through Pip.
+ - Install Pyperclip and Argparse through Pip.
  - See instructions for more.

 ### Usage: